 What is a Radio Altimeter?

 A Radio Altimeter (RADALT) is an electronic instrument used to measure the distance between an aircraft and the terrain directly below it.
-Also known as a radar altimeter, the device analyzes the time and frequency signatures of reflected radio waves between 4,250 and 4,350 MHz to provide crucial military and commercial flight navigation data.
+The device analyzes the time and frequency signatures of reflected radio waves between 4.2 and 4.4 GHz and provides the resulting altitude data to several military and commercial aircraft systems.

-Invented by Lloyd Espenschied nearly 100 years ago, the radio altimeter gained widespread acceptance during World War II and has since become an indispensable element of flight control.
-In addition to providing ongoing altitude data to the cockpit, an aircraft radio altimeter is requisite for instrument landings, ground proximity warning systems (GPWS), and the low-altitude, low-visibility flight operations that are instrumental to military aviation.
+Invented by Lloyd Espenschied nearly a century ago, the radio altimeter gained widespread acceptance during World War II and has since become an indispensable element of flight control.
+In addition to providing ongoing altitude data to the cockpit, the aircraft altimeter is used to facilitate instrument landings, ground proximity warning systems (GPWS), and the low-altitude, low-visibility flight operations that are a regular part of military aviation.

 Who Does VIAVI Support Through Our RADALT Offerings?

-In military applications, situational awareness gains heightened importance as terrain, water, and other obstacles can represent immediate threats or tactical decision points.
-This is especially true for the low altitude flight paths utilized to avoid radar detection.
-During combat, highly accurate radar altimeters can also be used to trigger automatic pilot safety algorithms designed to prevent grounding.
+- Military applications rely on situational awareness of the terrain, water, and other obstacles to detect immediate threats or tactical decision points.
+Highly accurate radar altimeters are used to navigate low altitude flight paths and trigger automatic pilot safety algorithms to prevent grounding.

 What Types of RADALT Does VIAVI Test?

-Military applications for radio altimeter systems continue to push the envelope for performance and accuracy.
-Advanced mission parameters require sustained low altitude flight paths, rapid ascent and descent, and integrated forward-looking, terrain following radar to supplement downward-facing RADALT equipment.
+- Military applications for radio altimeter systems continue to push the envelope for performance and accuracy.
+Military avionics utilize advanced radar altimeters with robust anti-jamming capabilities as they maneuver through sustained low altitude flight paths and rapid ascent/descent trajectories.

-The ALT-8015 FCMW/CDF and Military Radio Altimeter Test Set supports the demanding accuracy requirements for a growing number of military applications, with high-resolution programmable flight simulation profiles at linear altitude rates of up to 120,000 feet/min.
-Highly advanced new VIAVI test solutions are continually being developed to encompass an even greater percentage of military radio altimeter test applications.
+- The ALT-8015 FMCW/Military Pulse Radio Altimeter Test Set is an ideal solution for the demanding accuracy requirements of installed FMCW and pulse military altimeter applications.
+High-resolution, programmable flight simulation profiles at linear altitude rates of up to 120,000 feet/min. confirm radar altimeter performance.

 Types of Altimeters

-The radio altimeter is elementally woven into modern air travel, although additional altimeter types remain in use for aviation and other purposes.
-The radio altimeters supported by VIAVI test solutions include the distinct subcategories of pulse and FMCW altimeters.
+RADALT is a fundamental element of modern air travel, although additional altimeter types remain in use for aviation and other purposes.
+The radio altimeters supported by VIAVI test solutions include the two distinct subcategories of pulse and frequency modulated continuous wave (FMCW) altimeters.

-Because the atmospheric pressure drops proportionally to altitude increase, the difference between the observed pressure and the known pressure at the airfield elevation can be used to determine the altitude of the aircraft.
-Weather conditions can also influence air pressure, so this must be carefully considered to obtain accurate barometric altimeter readings.
+- Atmospheric pressure drops proportional to altitude increase, so the difference between the observed pressure and the known pressure at the airfield elevation can be used to determine altitude.
+Weather conditions that influence air pressure must also be factored in during barometric altimeter operation.

-Modern technology continues to provide additional platforms for altimeter operation.
-However, many newer methods are currently used only for unregulated applications such as mountaineering and hobbyist drone operation.
+- Alternate altimeter technologies are evolving outside of the regulated aviation arena.
 This includes GPS or Global Navigation Satellite System (GNSS) altimeters as well as laser altimeters that utilize reflected infrared light waves rather than radio waves.